Homer Bailey: US National Team

 In May 2021, Bailey was named to the roster of the United States national baseball team for the Americas Qualifying Event.

 Pitching style

-Bailey leads with a four-seam fastball, and a two-seam fastball, in the 93–96 mph range.
-He throws three breaking balls; a slider, a curveball, and a splitter.
+Bailey had a four-seam fastball, and a two-seam fastball, in the 93–96 mph range.
+He threw three breaking balls; a slider, a curveball, and a splitter.

 Philanthropy

 In 2008, Homer Bailey released a charity wine called "Homer Bailey's Chardonnay" with 100% of his proceeds supporting Outdoors Without Limits, an organization committed to help reduce the barriers that prevent disabled people from enjoying the outdoors.